|

 writing it, I can never imagine why in the world I would ever

+not want to work on it.
 Sometimes, I wonder: Are all writers and artists

+like this?
 Working with Esa all the time, I'm beginning to

+think the answer is yes.
 The art and story changes as time goes on, becomes

 more interesting, more detailed, more what I've always wanted